Dallas Court Observation Project

 Case Observation Protocol

 The court observation project is powered by volunteer observers who attend eviction dockets in-person, take notes as eviction cases are heard, and then enter the data digitally for CPAL analysis.
-Since late 2021, volunteer observers have mostly been SMU Dedman School of Law students, primarily in their second or third year of law school, volunteering as part of a class requirement or to fulfill public service hours.
+Since late 2021, volunteer observers have mostly been SMU Dedman School of Law and UNT-Dallas College of Law students, primarily in their second or third year of law school, volunteering as part of a class requirement or to fulfill public service hours.
 CPAL staff on-board volunteer observers through a two-part training: the first is an introductory online session to explain the eviction process, and the second is an onsite session at a Justice of the Peace court focused on data collection through observation.

 Once trained, volunteers sign-up for dockets to observe using a digital scheduler.
 Volunteers select dockets to observe based on their availability, so observed cases do not represent a random selection.
 During docket observations, volunteers take notes on cases heard using a paper template and then enter the data afterwards into a Google Form created and managed by CPAL.
 Before analysis and reporting, CPAL reviews and cleans the data, as needed.